Sirius: Visualization of Mixed Features as a Mutual Information Network Graph: Methods

 where $\alpha_{ij}$ is the statistical significance of a given edge, $k$ is the node degree (the number of nodes that this node is connected to), $P_{ij}$ is the probability of an edge with this weight $x$, and $\alpha$ is the significance threshold.

 In this way, there is not a specific mutual information threshold set for the entire network, but rather each node is evaluated individually, and its edges are preserved or thinned according to how relatively important an edge is to that node specifically.
 An alpha threshold is chosen for which the number of graph components $C$ is maximal, which provides for unique 'constellations' in the visualization, as shown in Fig \ref{alpha_explanation}.
-This is where we have derived the name Sirius for our exploratory analysis package: Sirius, the brightest star in the night sky, provided navigational support for sailors, just as we hope to provide directional insight for wayward data scientists \citep{brittanica_sirius}.

 Network statistics such as adjacency and component count are calculated using NetworkX.
-Graph positioning is also calculated using NetworkX\citep{NetworkX:2014:NWX}.
+Graph positioning is also calculated using NetworkX\cite{NetworkX:2014:NWX}.
 Layout parameters can be adjusted within the graph layout function.
-Default behavior is to employ the Fruchterman Reingold Layout, a commonly used force-directed positioning algorithm in which, in this mutual information network use case, highly dependent features are more closely positioned than features which are more independent from one another\citep{Fruchterman:1991:GDF}.
+Default behavior is to employ the Fruchterman Reingold spring layout, a commonly used force-directed positioning algorithm in which, in this mutual information network use case, highly dependent features are more closely positioned than features which are more independent from one another\cite{Fruchterman:1991:GDF}.
+However, we also provide users with the ability to toggle to the Kamada-Kawai layout, as another view for exporation of the same edge list, just with different positioning of nodes in X,Y coordinate space.